-It’s this open loop approach that is being largely adopted across Russia as well, using BPC’s automated fare collection technology.
-Over 70 Russian cities have adopted the system, collecting at least 30 million transactions monthly.
+It’s this open loop approach that is being largely adopted across many cities, using BPC’s automated fare collection technology.
+Over 70 cities have adopted the system, collecting at least 30 million transactions monthly.
 Some are only using it for AFC.
 Others are extending it to other services and are using the technology to ease services for students as well.
 What is particularly interesting about the service, is that it is not being provided by individual transit operators, but by a major bank, working in partnership with BPC.

 The reason why a big bank is getting involved, is because it boosts their reach into the area of low value payments.
 It allows them to move away from cash, increases the use of bank accounts on a daily basis and helps drive financial inclusion.

 There is a considerable cost and effort saving for the transit operators too, both in terms of initial investment in smart ticketing and in daily running of ticketing provision.
 They also benefit from the efficiencies that come from an increase in data that allows for more accurate service planning and provision.
 And for the cities, there is now the potential for expansion into a broader smart city ecosystem approach.